Uhm Jung-hwa: Health

 Uhm was diagnosed with thyroid cancer but fully recovered after surgery in May 2010.
 Uhm said she felt a little afraid leading up to the surgery, but rather than being discouraged by the pain she was experiencing, she made up her mind to dedicate herself to helping others by inspiring them.
 "I want to use my talent and influence in a meaningful way", she said.

 Image and impact

 Artists who have cited Uhm as an influence or role model include BoA, Lee Hyori, Baek Ji-young, Sandara Park, Tiffany Young, Jung Eun-chae, Son Dam-bi, Kim Yoon-ji, Dal Shabet's Ah Young, Laboum's Solbin, and Apink's Park Cho-rong.

 In 2021, she was selected as Jury member for Actor and Actress of the Year Award in 26th Busan International Film Festival held in October.

-She also has been one of the most impactful artist since the 90s, known to be called "The Queen of Charisma" and is also considered to be a sex symbol.
+She also has been known to be called "The Queen of Charisma" and is also considered to be a sex symbol.